|Parish | Peculiar | Pedantry | Personal | Photos | Plateways | Positronics | Post | Professional | Programme | Programming | Places|

 We then headed off on a tour of the hinterland, hoping to find a) a winery, and b) a restaurant, although not necessarily in that order or seriatum.
 Not too long a time or distance had passed when we found ourselves carefully weaving our way through a delightful little village called Archanes - and I say carefully, because the streets were very narrow and very steep.
 A couple of times we encountered cars coming the other way, but as we were going downhill, we had right of way (besides which, we were bigger!) and the other character had to back up (or rather, down).

-As it was lunch time - in Australian terms, since the Greeks seem to have very late lunches - we sussed out a few restaurants, and settled on a cute one called ???
+As it was lunch time - in Australian terms, since the Greeks seem to have very late lunches - we sussed out a few restaurants, and settled on a cute one called Ampelos.
 The proprietor was very friendly, and suggested we order 5 starters from his extensive menu.
-We went for a few well known dishes: fried eggplant, fried mushrooms; and a few lesser known ones: N? wood oven; pastry greens; and tomato balls.
+We went for a few well known dishes: fried eggplant, fried mushrooms; and a few lesser known ones: Ntakos wood oven; pastry greens; and tomato balls.
 All were absolutely brilliant, and were accompanied by some fresh bread with olive oil and balsamic (itself almost eclipsing the other delicacies).
 Washed down with some bottles of Mystos beer, it was a gourmet treat!
 I did compliment the proprietor on the olive oil, and he said that he made it himself!
 Wow!
 Maybe I should retire here and grow olive trees?
 Hmmm, perhaps not.
 I doubt that I could match the years of experience that went into these delectables.

-The proprietor brought out some Greek honey/wheat slices for dessert, along with some complimentary Riza, a clear strong spirit reminiscent of ouzo, but without the liquorice taste.
+The proprietor brought out some Greek honey/wheat slices for dessert, along with some complimentary Raki, a clear strong spirit reminiscent of ouzo, but without the liquorice taste.
 The men liked it, but the women were not so keen!

 Then Morgans and Hursts walked down the street to the main square, while the Robinsons brought the car around.
-John bought some olive oil (two little bottles) and a small bottle of Rika to relive the tastes later.
+John bought some olive oil (two little bottles) and a small bottle of Raki to relive the tastes later.
 Then back to the car to find the primary goal, but we were not so lucky with this.
 Travelling down a long bumpy and hilly side road through many olive groves, we saw lots of vineyards, but no wineries!
 As Barb said, maybe we just did not recognize the greek for "winery" on the roadside signs?

 At the point of returning to the freeway, we recognized that goal a) was just not achievable, and set sail for home, arriving back at a bit after 1700.
 Two hours of catching up on email, computer games, blogs and reading saw us ready to leave for dinner at 1845.